CHILD Line Brochure | DISA Brochure | FCRA Fund Details | Brochure of CBID |

 We see the emergence of many Voluntary Organizations - some say it is a mushroom growth - to share the responsibilities of Nation Building, through empowerment of the disadvantaged and the marginalized sections and their capacity building exercises.
 We also experience in our country a very lopsided and staggering growth of the rural as well as the socially and economically deprived people.
 Even after years of independence and planned development activities, the fruits of the efforts did not trickle down and disseminate to these poor.
 The quality of life of the poor remains stagnant without any steady improvement.

-The CST (Congregation of St. Therese) Fathers of the Little Flower Congregation, who were working in the Districts of Eastern Uttar Pradesh since 1972 and were developing the Diocese of Gorakhpur, felt that there should be a separate Association for Community Empowerment and Social Services to coordinate various rural development activities and reach out to the most marginalized sections.
-The membership of such an Association is kept open to all likeminded people, irrespective of caste, creed, gender and other considerations.
-Thus an Association for Community Empowerment and Social Services was formed exclusively to cater to the needs of the poor and the marginalized rural people of Uttar Pradesh in April 1998 and this Association got registered in September 2001, under the Society's Registration Act of 1860 with the name DISA (Development Initiatives by Social Animation).
-The area of operation of the Association is entire Uttar Pradesh.
-The experiences of the promoters of DISA count much in translating the dreams for an ideal society and we take initiatives, following their footprints. .
+The CST (Congregation of St. Therese) Fathers of the Little Flower Congregation, who were working in the Districts of Eastern Uttar Pradesh since 1970 and were developing the Diocese of Gorakhpur, felt the need of a new Registered Charitable Organization to coordinate various rural development activities and reach out to the most marginalized and excluded sections.
+On 24 September 2001 Development Initiatives by Social Animation (DISA) was registered, under the Society's Registration Act of 1860.
+The area of operation of the DISA is Whole of India.
+The experiences of the promoters of DISA count much in translating the dreams for an ideal society and we take initiatives, following their footprints.
 We join with Mother Teresa to say: "We ourselves feel that what we are doing is just a drop in the ocean but the ocean would be less because of that missing drop."